aptivate/inaspmaterials/src/presentations/Unit_3_Network_Management/Presentation.rst

 * How do you backup devices that don't have an automated interface?
 * How do you cope with encrypted, binary or unreadable configuration files?
 * How do you deal with dynamic configuration, such as IP addresses?
+* What happens if you forget to document a change, or don't have time?

 Some possible solutions: